skgbanga/skgbanga.github.io/_posts/2016-11-13-which-core.markdown

       ++counter;
 }
 ```
 `__rdtsc` is from gcc's header `x86intrin.h`.
+In case of two threads, I look at two possibilities:
+* counter is an atomic variable (`std::atomic<uint64_t>`)
+* counter is a regular uint64_t protected by a `std::mutex`

-On running the above code after setting the cores appropriately, I get the
+On running the above code after setting the cores appropriately, I get the following results:
-following results:

 ```
 Single thread: 122,594,845